MisoAI/miso-client-js-sdk/README.md

 ## Highlights
 * Simple, easy to integrate.
-* Bundled in UMD format.
-Can be loaded as a CJS/AMD module or by a script tag.
+* Can be added into websites by a script tag.
 * UI tools for fast prototyping.
 * For browser.